 How to Find Your Local Laws and Other Legal Restrictions on Short-Term Rentals

-Finding and understanding laws on short-term rentals can be difficult.
-The first place to check is your local municipal or administrative code, which may be available online at your local government’s website.
+The Airbnb website has a summary of the legal requirements of about 50 cities, with links for more information.
+If your city isn't listed here, the first place to check is your local municipal or administrative code, which may be available online at your local government’s website.
 To find yours, check out State and Local Government on the Net or Municode.
 If you can't find your local law online, you may have to read it at your local library or city hall.
 A call to your city’s zoning board or local housing authority could also prove fruitful.
 You might also check out the Short Term Rental Advocacy Center, created by Airbnb, HomeAway, Trip Advisor, and FlipKey, for information on restrictions on short-term rentals.

 If you own a condo or coop, ask your homeowners' association or coop board about its short-term rental policies.